waffle87/cses/introductory_problems/readme.md

 **Input**: The only input line has a 48-character string of characters ?, D, U, L, and R. (Example: ??????R??????U??????????????????????????LD????D?)

 **Output**: Print one integer: the total number of paths.
 (Example: 201)

+### Tower of Hanoi
+The Tower of Hanoi game consists of three stacks (left, middle, and right) and `n` round disks of different sizes.
+Initially, the left stack has all the disks, in increasing order of size from top to bottom.
+The goal is to move all the disks to the right stack using the middle stack.
+On each move you can move the uppermost disk from a stack to another stack.
+In addition, it is not allowed to place a larger disk on a smaller disk.
+Your task is to find a solution that minimises the number of moves.

+**Input**: The only input line has an integer `n`: the number of disks.
+(Example: 2)

+**Output**: First print an integer `k`: the minimum number of moves.
+After this, print `k` lines that describe the moves.
+Each line has two integers `a` and `b`: you move a distk from stack `a` to stack `b`.
+(Example: 3 12 13 23)